synaptics-synap/examples/README.md

 > **Note:** For Astra SL1640 processor (leveraging NPU), these examples can be still run, after adding required set of packages into the OOBE image via bitbake.
 >
-> **Note:** For Astra SL1620 processor (leveraging GPU), Vision examples need to be modified for GPU (instead of NPU), after adding required set of packages into the OOBE image via bitbake.
+> **Note:** For Astra SL1620 processor (leveraging GPU), Vision - Classification Model is not pre-installed.
+Other examples can be still run, after adding required set of packages into the OOBE image via bitbake.

 ## Learn more about Synaptics Astra by visiting: